nichwch/econagentsim/README.md

     * This is available to both agents and producers
     * Public information always has a source
         * This source is either a firm or an Agent
+* Categories of firms specified by user (exogenous)
+    * ALL firms must produce goods in these categories
+    * Each agent has set preferences for these Categories
+* Regardless of category, each type of good has two types of value
+    * "Exchange Value" (hi Marx)
+        * Subject to market forces (of course, constrained by imperfect information)
+    * "Sign Value" (hi Derrida)
+        * Not subject to market forces, but rather informational ones